April 19, 2026

 Muhammad ibn Tumart: The First Leader of the Almohads

-[dropcap size=small]M[/dropcap]uhammad ibn Tumart (ca. 1080-1130) was a North African religious reformer who founded the Almohad movement in North Africa.
-His organization of Berber warriors led to the end of Almoravid Dynasty in North Africa.
+Muhammad ibn Tumart (ca. 1080–1130) was a North African religious reformer who founded the Almohad movement in North Africa.
+His organisation of Berber warriors helped bring about the end of Almoravid rule in the Maghreb.

-Muhammad ibn Tumart was a Mesmuda Berber from the Atlas Mountain region of Morocco.
-Of these people, James E. Brunson and Runoko Rashidi wrote that:
+Muhammad ibn Tumart was a Masmuda (Mesmuda) Berber from the Atlas Mountain region of Morocco.
+Of these people, James E. Brunson and Runoko Rashidi wrote that “the Mesmuda Berbers were described as Blacks by Abu Shama in his Kitab al-Ravdatayn.”

 Ibn Tumart was born sometime between 1078 and 1082.
 His name is given alternatively as Muhammad ibn Abdallah or Muhammad ibn Tumart.
-The name “Tumart” or “Tunart” comes from the Berber language and means “good fortune”, “delight” or “happiness”.
+The name “Tumart” or “Tunart” comes from the Berber language and is glossed as “good fortune,” “delight,” or “happiness.”
 He showed remarkable piety as a youth and was nicknamed Asafu (Berber for “firebrand” or “lover of light”) for his habit of lighting candles at mosques.
-In pursuit of religious learning he left home in 1105 to visit the principal cities of Islamic civilization.
-He studied in Cordova and also travelled to the East to complete his religious education.
-Studying with various scholars along the way, Ibn Tumart developed a particularly strict interpretation of the Koran, one that emphasized each believer’s personal responsibility for the faith of his community.
+In pursuit of religious learning, he left home around 1105 to visit the principal cities of Islamic civilisation.
+He studied in Córdoba and then travelled east to complete his religious education.
+Studying with various scholars along the way, Ibn Tumart developed a particularly strict interpretation of the Qur’an, one that emphasised each believer’s personal responsibility for the faith of the community.

-After his studies in Baghdad, Ibn Tumart is claimed in one account to have proceeded on pilgrimage to Mecca (hajj), but was expelled from the city.
-He proceeded to Cairo, and then to Alexandria, where he took a ship back to the Maghreb.
-The journey was not without incident – Ibn Tumart took it upon himself to toss the ship’s flasks of wine overboard and set about lecturing (or harassing) the sailors to ensure they adhered to correct prayer times and number of genuflections; in some reports, the sailors got fed up and threw Ibn Tumart overboard, only to find him still bobbing a half-day later and fished him back (he is also reported in different chronicles of having either caused or calmed a storm at sea).
+After his studies in Baghdad, Ibn Tumart is said in one account to have proceeded on pilgrimage to Mecca (hajj), but to have been expelled from the city.
+He then went to Cairo and Alexandria, where he took ship back to the Maghreb.
+The journey was not without incident.
+Ibn Tumart, angered by the presence of wine on board, reportedly threw the ship’s flasks overboard and harangued the sailors to ensure they adhered to the correct prayer times and number of genuflections.
+In some reports, the sailors, exasperated, threw Ibn Tumart overboard, only to find him still bobbing in the water half a day later and haul him back aboard.
+In different chronicles, he is also described as having either caused or calmed a storm at sea.

 Tinmel_mosque